ash-project/ash_paper_trail/README.md

 end
 ```

 If the Api uses a registry, consider removing the registry and going with one the options above.
-This third option is not deprecated and only for backwards compatibility.
+This third option is deprecated and only for backwards compatibility.
 Add the `AshPaperTrail.Registry` extension to the registry.

 ```elixir
 use Ash.Registry,